kedro-org/kedro/docs/source/07_extend_kedro/03_custom_datasets.md

         Returns:
             Data from the image file as a numpy array
         """
-        # using get_filepath_str ensures that the protocol and path are appended correctly for different filesystems
         load_path = get_filepath_str(self._get_load_path(), self._protocol)
         with self._fs.open(load_path, mode="r") as f:
             image = Image.open(f).convert("RGBA")